 Within three months of implementing improvements, our client significantly improved quarry output while reducing its near misses by 20%.

-Our client was concerned many of their rail‐line workers at a massive, high‐volume aggregate quarry were unsafely completing tasks.
+Our client was concerned that many of its rail‐line workers at a massive, high‐volume aggregate quarry were unsafely completing tasks.
 Rail is the primary means of transporting product out of the quarry, so the potential for a tragedy was high, posing an unacceptable risk to the client and to the workers.
 While a serious incident had not yet occurred, these workers were not just violating company policies and procedures, they were risking the lives and limbs of all quarry staff — including their own.

 We knew from experience that those doing the work — in this case, the rail‐line workers — can feel disconnected from management and vice versa.
 We also knew the best way to understand the situation and expose the reasons for those disconnections was by visiting the quarry to observe what was really happening.
 So, we gathered all staff together and mapped the steps involved in loading and moving hundreds of rail cars through the quarry.

-Within three months of implementing these initial improvements, our client significantly improved quarry output while reducing their near misses by 20%.
+Within three months of implementing these initial improvements, our client significantly improved quarry output while reducing their near misses by 20%